vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 In the evening I went to downtown Berkeley.
 I first bought groceries from Trader Joe's, finishing checkout at 5:25 PM.
 I then went to Udupi Palace and bought a spinach masala dosa.

+## Sunday May 9

+In the afternoon I went to Mehak Indian Cuisine to pick up an online order.
+I left my house around 1:55 PM and picked up the order around 2:15 PM.
+I wore a KN95 mask in the restaurant and had minimal human contact during the trip.